 Infrastructure Improvements

 To support the growing demand for ferry service, the Steamship Authority is continuously investing in infrastructure improvements.
 This includes upgrading ferry terminals, expanding parking facilities, and modernizing docking infrastructure.
-These improvements aim to enhance the efficiency and safety of ferry operations, as well as improve the overall experience for passengers.
-For example, the SSA recently completed a major renovation of the Woods Hole ferry terminal, adding new passenger waiting areas, improved restrooms, and better accessibility for people with disabilities.
+Now, these improvements aim to enhance the efficiency and safety of ferry operations, as well as improve the overall experience for passengers.
+Here's one way to look at it: the SSA recently completed a major renovation of the Woods Hole ferry terminal, adding new passenger waiting areas, improved restrooms, and better accessibility for people with disabilities.

 Addressing Community Concerns